 The sequence of the proposed projects begins with the construction of the Moakley Cancer Center Addition.
 Once this project is complete, departments to be displaced by the planned expansion and consolidation of multiple departments, which include the Emergency Department and Trauma Center, Main Radiology Department, Surgical Department and Interventional Procedures, and Intensive Care Unit, will be moved to this facility enabling the construction of the New Inpatient Building Phase 1.
-The new Energy Facility will be constructed and the existing yellow utility tube can be replaced with the new Bridge.
+The existing yellow utility tube can be replaced with the new Bridge.
 Materials handling will move to an interim location in the existing Power Plant.
+The new Energy Facility will be constructed upon completion of the aforementioned projects.

 Once this five year plan is complete, BMC may then construct Phase 2 of the New Inpatient Building and the new Administration / Clinical Building.
 See Section 2 for more information on the Large Project Review Projects.

-This IMP Amendment and Large Project Review will allow BMC to begin the construction of campus upgrades necessary to address immediate needs for improved and expanded facilities.
-These upgrades are necessitated by changes in health care service delivery and volume trends.
-Due to the interdependent nature of the proposed improvements, BMC is initiating one Large Project Review.
+This IMP Amendment and Large Project Review will allow BMC to begin the construction of campus upgrades necessary to address immediate needs for improved and expanded volume trends.